microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

-This TSG addresses two scenarios:
+This troubleshooting guide addresses two scenarios:

-1. A VM is Azure-enabled but also has the Arc agent installed via the Arc-servers path.
-This results in two resources per VM, and we need to remove the duplicate resources.
-Start from Step 1.
+Scenario 1) A VM is Azure-enabled through SCVMM Azure VM Inventory but also has the Arc agent installed via one of the Arc-enabled servers methods.
+This results in two Azure resources for the impacted VMs under Azure Arc -> Machines.
+Start from Step 1 below to remove the duplicate resources and consolidate them into a single resource with the full capabilities of Azure Arc.
-   - One under the VMMServer
-   - One in Arc-enabled servers

-2. A VM is not Azure-enabled but has the Arc agent installed via the Arc-servers path.
-Start from Step 4.
+Scenario 2) A VM is not Azure-enabled but has the Arc agent installed via one of the Arc-enabled servers methods.
+You may encounter one of the two experiences:
    - **‘Link to SCVMM’** option is missing in the SCVMM VM Inventory view due to a portal issue.
    - **‘Link to SCVMM’** is present, but there are a lot of Arc-for-Servers resources, and an automation would be helpful.

-Steps :
+Start from Step 4 below to get the full range of Azure Arc capabilities for your SCVMM VMs.

+Steps:

 1. Retrieve the Resource ID of the VMMServer
 2. Identify and Export Duplicate VM IDs